svarlet/terrascope_case_study/README.md

 ### Activity emission factor matching workflow

-After activities are parsed and stored in the system, the backend attempts to match each activity to an emission factor.
-To optimize performance and reduce reliance on a third-party service, the system first checks its internal database to see if a similar activity has already been matched in the past.
+After activities are parsed and stored in the system, the backend attempts to match each activity to an emission factor with heuristics and preexisting business activities.

-If a suitable match is found — for example, an identical description and unit combination from another user or file — the system reuses the previously matched emission factor and immediately calculates the emissions.
+If a suitable match is found, for example when a recent identical description and unit combination pre-exists, the system reuses the previously matched emission factor and immediately calculates the emissions.
 This process is fast, transparent, and auditable.

+Otherwise, the activity is enqueued (Amazon SQS).
+Lambdas which act as a proxy to the external AI Matcher consume the queue.
+These "proxy lambdas" enable to load the AI Matcher service optimally, by handling rate-limiting responses gracefully and by controlling how many concurrent requests are sent to the AI Matcher.
+To that end, we use a distributed semaphore detailed later in this document.

-If no match is found in the system, the activity is sent to the external AI Matcher.
-When the matching ends, the AI Matcher service enqueues the result (see EF result queue in the provided high level diagram).
-No information was provided on the integration mechanisms support by the AI Matcher (webhook, queue, socket, etc.) so a queue has been selected, and could be wrapped by API Gateway to ease the integration with the AI Matcher service should the queue solution be unsupported.
+When the matching ends, the AI Matcher service enqueues the result (see EF result queue in the high level diagram).
+We also use this event to release a slot back to the distributed semaphore.

-When a valid result is returned, the system calculates the emissions and stores the matched factor, the result, and the confidence.
-If the AI fails to provide a match, the activity is marked as failed with the reason provided by the matcher service recorded for clarity.
+When the AI Matcher enqueues a successful matching the system calculates the emissions and stores the matched factor, the result, and the confidence.
+If the AI Matcher fails to match the activity to a factor, we mark the activity as failed with the reason provided by the matcher service in our database.

 This hybrid approach gives us the best of both worlds: performance and scalability via caching, and accuracy and flexibility via the AI matcher when needed.
 It also helps us reduce latency, control costs, and serve more customers reliably as the system grows.
+Accountants gain full transparency over the status of their uploaded business activities.

+NB.
+No guideline was provided about the possible integration mechanisms support by the AI Matcher (webhook, queue, socket, etc.) so a queue has been selected.
+The queue could be wrapped by API Gateway to ease the integration with the AI Matcher service should the queue solution be unsupported.

 ![diagram](./mermaid/README-2.svg)